Skip to content

 Steps to delete a campaign:

-1. Click the Ellipsis() icon beside the campaign name and click Delete.
+1. Select ⋮ icon beside the campaign name and select Delete.

-2. A Delete Campaign confirmation pop-up window is displayed.
-Click Delete.
+2. A Delete Campaign confirmation pop-up window appears.
+Select Delete.

 Delete Campaign Confirmation